marcilio/aws-reinvent2019-dataapi/README.md

 * `lambda_rds.py`: The Lambda code that interacts with RDS MySQL that is being refactored.

 * `lambda_dataapi.py`: A skeleton of the refactored Lambda code that will interact with an Amazon Aurora Serverless MySQL database using the Data API.
-You'll have to edit this file!
+If you wish you can use this file to simplify your work (more details in the next section).

 * `requirements.txt`: The Python dependencies for `lambda_rds.py`.

 ## Your Task

-Your task is to modify file `lambda_dataapi.py`, which is a provided code skeleton for the refactored Lambda, so that the refactored Lambda behaves exactly as the original Lambda `lambda_rds.py` but...
+Your task is to refactor the `lamba_rds.py` code to remove the persistent database connection object and the dependency on Python package `pymysql` and use the Data API instead to interact with the MySQL database.
+The Lambda behavior for external clients should be exactly the same though.
+Both databases (Amazon RDS MySQL and Amazon Aurora Serverlesss MySQL are provided).

-1) ... using the provided Amazon Aurora Serverless MySQL database, and
+Your options to complete this task are:

-2) ... leveraging the Aurora Serverless Data API instead of using a persistent connection
+**Option 1** (_hardest but more learning_): you'll copy and paste file `lambda_rds.py` into file `lambda_dataapi.py` and do the refactoring from the scratch.

-In other words, __you're removing the database connection from the code and using an API to issue SQL commands instead__.
-Cool, eh?
+**Option 2** (_easiest but more stuff is given_): you'll use provided refactored skeleton file `lambda_dataapi.py` as basis for your refactoring and complete the `TODO` parts.

 ## I'm not a Python developer!

 No worries.
 In this case, you'll have a bit of extra work but a lot of learning too!
-You'll need to translate the skeleton Lambda `lambda_dataapi.py` into your programming language of choice and then complete the exercise.
+You'll need to manually convert the skeleton Lambda `lambda_dataapi.py` to your programming language of choice and then complete the exercise.

 Feel free to share your solution!
 The more solutions using a different programming language the better!